Ganya04/PwC-Switzerland-Power-BI-Job-Simulation-on-Forage-/README.md

 With over 2,400 bots already created to automate workflows, we continue to invest in cutting-edge tools like **Power BI**, **machine learning**, and eventually **artificial intelligence (AI)**.
 These advancements are pivotal in helping us solve problems faster and deliver impactful solutions for our clients.

 This is where our **Digital Accelerator Programme** plays a crucial role.
-The programme equips employees with essential technology skills in automation, machine learning, design thinking, and digital storytelling.
+The program equips employees with essential technology skills in automation, machine learning, design thinking, and digital storytelling.
 As part of this initiative, Power BI has emerged as a key tool for visualizing data and enabling better decision-making for both internal teams and clients.

 ---